coodoo/xstate-examples/README.md

 ### `crud-v2-optimistic-update`

-- `v2` is built upon `v1`, but with more delicate handling of `optimistic update` processing and used more child state for modeling the app, observe how `parallel` states were used to handle different steps of an operation.
+- `v2` is built upon `v1`, but with more delicate handling of `optimistic update` processing and used different child state to model the app, observe how `parallel` states were used to handle different steps of each operation also pay attention to both `happy` and `sorrow` paths.

 ### `crud-v3-promises`